KDE/digikam-doc/image_editor/enhancement_tools.rst

     Screencast of Image Editor Healing Clone Fixing an Aera Using Lasso

 You can undo and redo using toolbar buttons from the toolbar on the top of settings view.
-Two keyboard shortcuts are assigned to the tool: :kbd:`CTRL-Z` for undo and :kbd:`CTRL-shift-Z` for redo.
+Two keyboard shortcuts are assigned to the tool: :kbd:`Ctrl+Z` for undo and :kbd:`Ctrl+Shift+Z` for redo.
 You can undo and redo without limitation.